← Back to research

 Open Source$0Full app, all features

-Licensing model: Open source (presumed MIT)
+Licensing model: Open source (MIT)

 Hidden costs: OpenAI/Codex subscription required for agent functionality